 that lists the missing by service and by country of loss.

-to the Defense POW-Missing Personnel Office (DPMO) website where you
+early 2015, the Defense POW-Missing Personnel Office (DPMO) was

 So, what do I know about it?